apache/parquet-format/Geospatial.md

 # Logical Types

 Two geospatial logical type annotations are supported:
-* `GEOMETRY`: Geometry features in the WKB format with linear/planar edges interpolation.
+* `GEOMETRY`: geospatial features in the WKB format with linear/planar edges interpolation.
 See [Geometry](LogicalTypes.md#geometry)
-* `GEOGRAPHY`: Geography features in the WKB format with an explicit (non-linear/non-planar) edges interpolation algorithm.
+* `GEOGRAPHY`: geospatial features in the WKB format with an explicit (non-linear/non-planar) edges interpolation algorithm.
 See [Geography](LogicalTypes.md#geography)

 # Statistics

-`GeometryStatistics` is a struct specific for `GEOMETRY` and `GEOGRAPHY` logical types to store statistics of a column chunk.
-It is an optional field in the `ColumnMetaData` and contains [Bounding Box](#bounding-box) and [Geometry Types](#geometry-types) that are described below in detail.
+`GeospatialStatistics` is a struct specific for `GEOMETRY` and `GEOGRAPHY` logical types to store statistics of a column chunk.
+It is an optional field in the `ColumnMetaData` and contains [Bounding Box](#bounding-box) and [Geospatial Types](#geospatial-types) that are described below in detail.

 ## Bounding Box

-A geometry has at least two coordinate dimensions: X and Y for 2D coordinates of each point.
-A geometry can optionally have Z and / or M values associated with each point in the geometry.
+A geospatial instance has at least two coordinate dimensions: X and Y for 2D coordinates of each point.
+A geospatial instance can optionally have Z and/or M values associated with each point.

 The Z values introduce the third dimension coordinate.
 Usually they are used to indicate the height, or elevation.

-M values are an opportunity for a geometry to express a fourth dimension as a coordinate value.
+M values are an opportunity for a geospatial instance to express a fourth dimension as a coordinate value.
 These values can be used as a linear reference value (e.g., highway milepost value), a timestamp, or some other value as defined by the CRS.

 Bounding box is defined as the thrift struct below in the representation of min/max value pair of coordinates from each axis.
 Note that X and Y Values are always present.
-Z and M are omitted for 2D geometries.
+Z and M are omitted for 2D geospatial instances.

 For the X and Y values only, (xmin/ymin) may be greater than (xmax/ymax).
 In this X case, an object in this bounding box may match if it contains an X such that `x >= xmin` OR `x <= xmax`, and in this Y case if `y >= ymin` OR `y <= ymax`.
+This wraparound occurs only when X or Y is assigned to represent longitude, and the corresponding bounding box crosses the antimeridian line.
 In geographic terminology, the concepts of `xmin`, `xmax`, `ymin`, and `ymax` are also known as `westernmost`, `easternmost`, `southernmost` and `northernmost`, respectively.

 For `GEOGRAPHY` types, X and Y values are restricted to the canonical ranges of [-180, 180] for X and [-90, 90] for Y.